corda/corda/docs/source/firewall-configuration-file.rst

 - File ``nodesCertificates/nodesUnitedSslKeystore.jks`` should be copied from `Keystore aggregation for the Bridge`_ stage.

+- File ``network-root-truststore.jks``  along with the password to read this keystore provided by the CN owner.

 - File ``network-parameters`` should be copied from `Nodes keystores generation`_ stage.

 ``corda-firewall.jar`` is included into Corda Enterprise distribution and should be copied into Bridge base directory on ``vmInfra1`` and ``vmInfra2`` hosts.